DeeRNathan95/DeeRNathan95/README.md

 Hi there! 🤚

-I'm a software developer based in Switzerland.
+I'm a software developer based in Switzerland, passionate about building seamless and efficient applications that make a difference.

-I’m passionate about leveraging my computer science - sofware engineering background to build seamless and efficient applications.<br>
+With a background in computer science and software engineering, I specialize in crafting engaging user experiences and scalable solutions using JavaScript.
-I love using JavaScript to craft engaging user experiences and scalable solutions.
-Currently, I'm working on frontend projects to sharpen my skills, and I’m excited to contribute to innovative tech environments.
+Right now, I’m focused on frontend projects to sharpen my skills and contribute to innovative tech environments.

-Outside of coding, I’m always learning – whether it’s exploring the latest tech trends or building personal projects.
-I’m also into hiking around Switzerland's beautiful landscapes and finding new ways to challenge myself.
+Outside of coding, I’m always learning — whether it’s exploring the latest tech trends, building personal projects, or hiking through Switzerland’s stunning landscapes.
+I thrive on curiosity, challenge, and continuous growth.

 ⚡**Fun Facts:**
 - I'm of Srilankan Tamil heritage, born in Paris, raised in London and now living the Swiss life.
-- I love playing football
-- I enjoy the beauty of nature
+- Football and gym workouts keep me energised and focused ⚽
+- Nature is my reset button — I find peace and inspiration in the outdoors